The Foundation Course – Fundamentals of Drawing & Oil-Painting

 Monday or Tuesday: 9.15am-12.15pm; 1-4pm; 6.30-9.15pm

-You are asked to specify a first and second choice and will be allocated an easel in accordance with this.
-We ask that you attend the same class each week for the duration of the term.
-Apply here.
+Students will specify a first and second choice and will be allocated an easel in accordance with this.
+Students will then attend the same class each week for the duration of the 10-week term.
+Term dates and prices here.

 The Foundation is split into two parts, spanning a minimum of 2 terms.
 The first offers a ‘big picture’ overview; the second drills deeper into the discipline of strong draughting and still-life painting.
 If you are only able to attend one session a week, students repeat the foundation course before moving onto figure drawing and painting.
 If however you are able to commit to more than 6 hours a week, your foundation course will be balanced with working on longer projects and working from the figure model.